yongplus/utilities/coroutine/README.md

 //Set a worker without a return result.
 SetWorker2(function(val interface{}){})

-//Push the value to the function passed into SetWorker* Push(val interface{})
+//Push the value to the function passed into the SetWorker* Push(val interface{})

-//Set a istener of the return result from workers SetListener(recv func(interface{}))
+//Set a listener of the return result from the workers SetListener(recv func(interface{}))

 //Waiting for the all the workers and Listener to finishe and exit.